 Whether you get to go with them, or they take a friend, they’ll flip out if you can hook them up with one of their favorites.
-Tours planned (or hinted) for 2023 include faves like Beyoncé, Harry Styles, Drake, Green Day, Lorde, Pink, Shawn Mendes, and Adele — though name a genre, and you’ll find tickets.
-And don’t forget those smaller, up-and-coming artists on their Spotify playlists; tickets to more-intimate, all-ages shows may be cheaper and easier to snag, and then — in 20 years like we did — they can brag that they saw them way back when.
+Check the tours planned for 2024 — name a genre, and you’ll find tickets.
+And don’t forget those smaller, up-and-coming artists on their Spotify playlists; tickets to more-intimate, all-ages shows may be cheaper and easier to snag, and then they can brag that they saw them way back when.
+Just like we did.

 (prices vary at Ulta)

 Do they love to show off their creativity and self-expression with makeup?
 You’ll score lots of hipness points with Morphe, a brand that goes out of its way to support LGBTQ+ and BIPOC causes and knows that makeup isn’t for girls only.
-We love their bold and bright colors like those found In the Morphe X Abby Roberts 35-Pan Artistry Palette, as well as the more muted glimmer and glam of Morphe’s 18W Natural Wonder Artistry Palette.
+We love their bold and bright colors like those found In the Morphe Tease the Season Artistry Palette, as well as the more muted glimmer and glam of Morphe’s 18W Natural Wonder Artistry Palette.